Everything You Want to Know About Chartering the Perfect Boat

 Is a fishing license required?

-Yes, a fishing license is required for anyone 18 years or older.
+In the British Virgin Islands, a fishing license is required for anyone 18 years or older.
 You can apply for a license at the Government Office on Tortola, Monday - Friday 9:00 AM - 3:00 PM, or we can help you obtain that licensing before you depart.
+As for Abaco Beach, fishing is allowed and a license is not required.
+Please note that spear fishing using scuba gear and possession of spear guns are illegal in the Bahamas.
+Fishing is not permitted in Pelican Cays Land or Sea Park Owl Cay Preserve.

 Can I use a hair dryer on board?